MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-conducting-a-sales-campaign.md

  The Campaign and Segment features with their automated processes enable you to plan, organize, and keep track of your marketing activities.
 This will increase the chances of winning new customers and retaining existing customers.

 ## About This Walkthrough
- This walkthrough demonstrates the process for following up on a trade show and targeting potential customers \(contacts\) in a follow\-up campaign.
+ This walkthrough demonstrates the process for following up on a trade show and targeting potential customers \(contacts\) in a follow-up campaign.

  The walkthrough introduces the campaign and segment management feature in the Sales & Marketing department.
 This walkthrough illustrates the following tasks: